wrk8/DMBP/README.md

 ## GOOD NEWS！
 Our paper has been accepted by ICLR2024 for poster presentation!
 Click [here](https://openreview.net/forum?id=ZULjcYLWKe) if you would like to refer to the reviews on our paper.
 A de-anonymized official implementation of DMBP will be presented at [here](https://github.com/zhyang2226/DMBP) and this website will be closed when the new one is well-established.
 We will add the visualization module in the final version.
-Please star our new web, label issues and pull requests there.
+Please star our new web, create issues there if you need.

 If you find DMBP helpful for your work, please cite:
 ```